Requirement for information on medical devices to be in Danish

 Software and service manuals

-There are no general requirements in the executive order for software and service manuals to be translated to Danish.
+The Danish Executive Order on Medical Devices, etc. makes no general requirements for software and service manuals to be translated to Danish.
 The instructions for use/guidelines intended for the software user must be in Danish.
 It is the responsibility of the manufacturer to define which information is necessary for the proper and safe use of the device.

 Display, buttons and keys